emmajanedrews/base-template/_posts/2017-03-23-5-things-to-avoid-when-selling-your-house.md

 **3. Carpeting.** Many older homes have carpet in the high-traffic areas like the hallways and living rooms.
 Don't replace carpet with carpet.
 Instead, use a high-quality laminate, a good engineered hardwood, or real hardwood floors.
 You can find good engineered hardwood at a reasonable price that would be similar to the cost of carpet, and it usually only takes a day or two to replace.

-{% include pullquote.html %}

 **4. Bold colors.** If you need to repaint your property at all, avoid bold colors like bright reds, yellows, and greens.
 Go with neutral colors to appeal to more buyers.

 **5. Landscaping.** You can focus on curb appeal, but don't spend too much money on it.
 You'll get a negative return on your investment with landscaping.

-If you'd like any more tips or ideas for preparing your house for the market, just give me a call or send me an email.
-I'd be happy to help you!